OJP98/Python-XMPP-Client/README.md

 ## Installation guide

-**Optional:** It's better if you try this in a python virtual enviroment
+**Optional:** It's better if you try this in a python virtual enviroment.

 1. Clone this repo with the following url `https://github.com/OJP98/Python-XMPP-Client`
 2. With you favorite terminal, install the dependencies with the command `pip install -r requirements.txt`